Safety Verification of Declarative Smart Contracts: The DeCon Language

-\textbf{Rule semantics.} A DeCon rule is of the form $head \dldeduce body$, and is interpreted from right to left: if the body is true, then it inserts the head tuple into the corresponding relational table.
+\textbf{Rules.} Figure~\ref{fig:rule-syntax} shows the syntax of DeCon rules.
+A DeCon rule is of the form $head \dldeduce body$, which is interpreted from right to left: if the body is true, then it inserts the head tuple into the corresponding relational table.

 A rule body is a conjunction of literals, and is evaluated to true if there exists a valuation of variables $\pi: V \mapsto D$ such that all literals are true. $\pi$ maps a variable $v \in V$ to its concrete value in domain $D$.
 Given a variable valuation $\pi$, a relational literal is evaluated to true if and only if there exists a matching row in the corresponding relational table.
 Other kinds of literals, including conditions, functions, and aggregations, are interpreted as constraints on the variables.